mattansb/Structural-Equation-Modeling-foR-Psychologists/README.md

 plots), using [`lavaan`](http://lavaan.ugent.be/)**.

-These topics were taught in the graduate-level course ***Structural Equation Modeling*** (Psych Dep., Ben-Gurion University of the Negev, *Spring, 2021*).
+These topics were taught in the graduate-level course ***Structural Equation Modeling*** (Psych Dep., Ben-Gurion University of the Negev).
 This course assumes basic competence in R (importing, regression modeling, plotting, etc.), along the lines of [*Practical Applications in R for Psychologists*](https://github.com/mattansb/Practical-Applications-in-R-for-Psychologists).

 **Notes:**